lizmat/App-Rak/README.md

 # files of which the name associated with the user id starts with underscore
 $ rak --find --user='*.starts-with("_")'

-# show files of which the owner is liz or wendy
+# select files of which the owner is liz or wendy
 $ rak --find --user=liz,wendy

-# show files of which the owner is NOT liz or wendy
+# select files of which the owner is NOT liz or wendy
 $ rak --find --user='!liz,wendy'
 ```